Bird Identifier Free - AI Bird ID App

 A bird identifier is a photo-based tool that estimates a bird species from visible field marks.
 It analyzes color, pattern, shape, size, beak type, wing bars, eye rings, and tail structure, then returns likely matches with supporting details.

 Lens App is useful because it combines AI bird recognition with practical field information such as habitat, diet, migration behavior, and song notes.
-Visual identification helps when you have a photo but no name for the subject.
+A bird ID photo lets you put a name to the species you captured, even if you only know its shape, colors, or markings.

 Birders often confirm results with range maps, seasonal behavior, or a field guide.
-For general bird terminology and classification context, see the Wikipedia overview of birds: https://en.wikipedia.org/wiki/Bird.
+For general bird terminology and classification context, see the Wikipedia overview of birds (source: Wikipedia – Bird).

 How Bird Identifier Free - AI Bird ID App Works